Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: The RomulusC Simulation

 \subsubsection{Black hole accretion and feedback}

 Accretion is a slightly modified version of the \citet{Bondi1952} model:

 where $\rho$, $c_s$ and $v_{\rm bulk}$ are the density, sound speed and bulk velocity of the gas particles neighboring the black hole, and $n_{th, *}$ the critical density for star formation.
 The density dependent boost factor $\alpha$, identical to that of \citet{Booth2009}, acknowledges that gas with densities $n$ higher than the threshold for star formation $n_{th,*}$ will have unresolved, multi-phase structure.
 Calibrating against a series of observed black hole scaling relations, the best-fit value for $\beta$ was 2 \citep{Tremmel2017}.
+Importantly, this definition for the boost factor only takes effect for high density gas.
+Even at this high resolution, structures below $10^{4}$ K and at densities higher than $\sim0.2$ m$_p$/cm$^{-3}$ are unresolved due to the limited mass ($\sim10^{5}$ M$_{\odot}$) and spatial (250 pc) resolution.
+Gas at such high densities likely has considerable, unresolved multiphase structure that will result in under-predicted accretion rates if unaccounted for.

 A key difference from the Bondi model is the introduction of $v_\theta$, the rotational velocity of the gas around the black hole.
 This explicitly accounts for rotational support against free fall into the black hole. $v_\theta$ is computed as the velocity a parcel of gas would have at one softening length $\epsilon_g$ away from the black hole, if angular momentum from larger scales were conserved.
 This introduces a coupling between feedback and gas kinematics.
 When there is little to no coherent rotation measured at these scales, the model reduces to the Bondi rate boosted by the factor from \citet{Booth2009}.